ryan-y1/Disaster-Dodger/README.md

 ## Description

 A convenient website that allows you to select your region to find the most common natural disasters in your area, in order for curated disaster kits to be recommended to you.
+Currently only available for the United States.

+#### Aim
+It is our aim to assist in safer evacuation during potential catastrophe by providing accurate, comprehensive, and accessible information concerning natural disaster preparation.

 ## Roadmap